greenbone/gvm-tools/docs/scripting.rst

 See :command:`get_reports` command for all `details
 <https://docs.greenbone.net/API/OMP/omp.html#command_get_reports>`__.

-Additionally, the report could be downloaded in a specific report format instead of plain XML.
-All report formats can be listed with
+6. Additionally, the report can be downloaded in a specific report format instead of plain XML.

+   List all report formats:

 .. code-block:: shell